 What Happens If You Skip Permits in NYC

-Skipping permits rarely ends quietly.
+Skipping permits rarely ends without consequences.

-Common consequences include:
+Common outcomes include:

 Stop-work orders